HalalBooking guide for halal-friendly holidays in Sarajevo

 Alternatively, the alcohol-free Sarajevo Resort offers the best of both worlds.
 It is a collection of stylish apartments and villas set around a beautiful lake in the midst of rolling countryside, with stunning mountain views, which are ideal for families of all sizes.
 It offers a wealth of sporting and leisure amenities, including an indoor pool which is open for mixed use, women-only or men-only at set times.
 It is situated in the rural area of Osenik, which is convenient for the airport and just 35 minutes drive from central Sarajevo.

-Halal Food in Sarajevo
+Halal food and restaurants in Sarajevo

 The narrow streets of Sarajevo’s old town of Bascarsija are a good place to look for excellent halal food.
 You may even find yourself dining in the splendid setting of an Ottoman caravanserai, or travellers’ inn!